triggermesh/docs/templates/source/sourceTemplate.md

 This event source receives .......

-## Prerequisites
+## Prerequisite(s)

-- unordered list of prerequisites
+* unordered list of prerequisites
-- unordered list of prerequisites
+* unordered list of prerequisites
-- unordered list of prerequisites
+* unordered list of prerequisites

 ## This should be about a prerequisites

 1. number list of each step for the prerequisite
-2. number list of each step for the prerequisite
+1. number list of each step for the prerequisite
-3. number list of each step for the prerequisite
+1. number list of each step for the prerequisite

 Or if there are no steps, you can add details about each one.

 ## This should be about a prerequisites

 1. number list of each step for the prerequisite
-2. number list of each step for the prerequisite
+1. number list of each step for the prerequisite
-3. number list of each step for the prerequisite
+1. number list of each step for the prerequisite

 Or if there are no steps, you can add details about each one.